 Building energy emissions include natural gas combustion, indirect emissions from electricity generation required for both electricity consumption and electricity used to supply, treat, and distribute water and wastewater.
 Natural gas combustion is included in the 2017 Scoping Plan sector "Residential and Commercial", while electricity is separated into the sector "Electric Power".
-The percent of statewide http://www.dof.ca.gov/Forecasting/Demographics/Projections/documents/P1 County 1yr interim.xlsx.
-Accessed: August 2019.
+The percent of statewide emissions is based on historical consumption data for electricity and natural gas for Sacramento County residential and commercial sectors out of State totals.
+76,77,78 This data is shown in Table A-1 for electricity and Tables A-2 and A-3 for natural gas.